letsencrypt/cp-cps/CP-CPS.md

 ### 4.9.2 Who can request revocation

-Anyone can request revocation at any time via the Certificate Revocation interface of the ACME Protocol, as defined in Section 7.6 of RFC 8555.
+Anyone can request revocation at any time via the certificate revocation interface of the ACME Protocol, as defined in Section 7.6 of RFC 8555.

 Requests for revocation may also be made by emailing [cert-prob-reports@letsencrypt.org](mailto:cert-prob-reports@letsencrypt.org).